DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 5.md

 sidebar_position: 5
 ---

+We had run our battle function, but it doesn't have anything yet which can track the wins.
+Hmmmm!!.
-Remember our winCount variable we created lesson 2.
-We will use that variable in this lesson.
+You remember we created `winCount` variable in lesson 2.
+Now we will use that variable in this lesson.

-While we create the battle function but still we can't able to track with user knight is winning.
-Right? so let's we're add a function called `winner` which increments the win count of the Knight NFT.
-This will help the own to know how many match he had won.
+But how do we call and increment that variable?
+Let's create a function called `winner` which increments the `winCount` variable every time it's been called in the NFT resource.
+Every time your knight wins the battle winner function is called.

 ```cadence
 access(all) contract HelloWorld{